 Take a Ride Back in Time.
 To 1866.

-On November 23, 2013, we will welcome our first visitors to our ground floor exhibit area.
-From the early roots of ranching in Texas and the Americas, to the great cattle drives of the late 1880s, and on into the sunset of an era – our walk-through storytelling environment takes you to the heart of the cowboy experience.
-We take you behind the Hollywood myth to get up close and personal with the real cowboys – and the cattle rustlers, lawmen, and cranky camp cooks that kept life interesting.
+Our Grand Opening Success!
+On Saturday, November 23, 2013, we welcomed our first visitors to our ground floor exhibit area.
+From the early roots of ranching in Texas and the Americas, to the great cattle drives of the late 1880s, and on into the sunset of an era, our walk-through storytelling environment takes you to the heart of the cowboy experience.
+We take you behind the Hollywood myth to get up close and personal with the real cowboys and the cattle rustlers, lawmen, and cranky camp cooks that kept life interesting.